slambs/raspiRadio/README.md

 Depending on the config file, the programm should run at localhost:8760 or "yourRaspi'sIP":8760 you can see the time from there, change the stations or set the alarm.

+on the raspberry pi open the autostart document with the editor of your choice.
+* sudo vim /home/pi/.config/lxsession/LXDE-pi/autostart

+enter the following:

 __Resources__

 Links of Projects that inpired me / gave me ideas / helped me get the project done.